lukePeavey/quotable/README.md

 ### List Quotes

-Get a paginated list of all quotes.
-This method supports several filter and sorting options.
+Get all quotes matching a given query.
+By default, this will return a paginated list of all quotes, sorted by `_id`.
+Quotes can also be filter by author, tag, and length.

 ```HTTP
 GET /quotes